Merger of Sprint Corporation and T-Mobile US: Regulatory approval

 On June 18, 2018, Sprint and T-Mobile filed documents with the FCC, which opened the transaction for public commentary and set the stage for the agency to either issue a red light or a green light on the merger.
-FCC docket 18-197 will be the official home for documents relating to the proposed merger.
+FCC docket 18-197 would be the official home for documents relating to the proposed merger.
 FCC granted their request to withhold "competitively sensitive information" from the proceeding, which was filed in a separate filing.

 On April 29, 2019, completion of the merger was extended from April 29, 2019, to July 29, due to the U.S. Department of Justice Antitrust Division's chief saying that he had not decided whether to approve the merger or not.

-On July 26, 2019, the U.S. Department of Justice approved T-Mobile's $26 billion merger with Sprint after the two carriers reached an agreement to sell Boost Mobile, Virgin Mobile, (both owned by Sprint) and Sprint's branded prepaid business for $1.4 billion to Dish Network.
-They will also sell to Dish $3.6 billion of 800 MHz spectrum, Sprint's entire 800 MHz portfolio.
-Both deals were contingent on final regulatory approval of the merger from the FCC, California Public Utilities Commission, and state AGs (or loss of lawsuit); the Spectrum sale will be completed 3 years after the closure of the merger to allow time for Sprint legacy network customers to switch to the new T-Mobile network.
+On July 26, 2019, the U.S. Department of Justice approved T-Mobile's $26 billion merger with Sprint after the two carriers reached an agreement to sell Boost Mobile, Virgin Mobile (both owned by Sprint), and Sprint's branded prepaid business for $1.4 billion to Dish Network.
+They would also sell to Dish $3.6 billion of 800 MHz spectrum, Sprint's entire 800 MHz portfolio.
+Both deals were contingent on final regulatory approval of the merger from the FCC, California Public Utilities Commission, and state AGs (or loss of lawsuit); the Spectrum sale would be completed 3 years after the closure of the merger to allow time for Sprint legacy network customers to switch to the new T-Mobile network.

 On October 18, 2019, the merger received formal approval by the FCC in a 3–2 vote.

-On November 5, 2019, the FCC officially approved the merger, on specific conditions.
-These conditions include 5G being deployed to 97% of Americans within 3 years of the merger closing, and 90% of Americans having access to speeds of 100Mbit/s or greater.
+On November 5, 2019, the FCC officially approved the merger on specific conditions.
+These conditions include 5G being deployed to 97% of Americans within 3 years of the merger closing, and 90% of Americans having access to speeds of 100 Mbit/s or greater.
 The merger was not yet closed, as they still needed to win or bypass the lawsuit from the state AGs and get approval from the California PUC.
 John Legere (T-Mobile's CEO) expected the merger to be completed in early 2020.

 On April 1, 2020, Judge Timothy Kelly completed his Tunney Act review of the merger and DOJ settlement, finding no antitrust concerns and approving the merger.
 This was the final federal regulatory proceeding they needed completed before closing.